Sports in North America: Association football

 Association football (soccer) is the most popular sport in North America.
 27% of the sports fans in the USA are interested in association football.
 73% of the Mexicans support a Liga MX club.
 15% of Canadians see themselves as association football fans.
 Association football is also the most popular sport in Guatemala, the fourth-most populated country in North America.

 Unqualified, football is generally understood to refer to whichever form of football is the most popular in the regional context in which the word appears.
 For example, "football" unqualified primarily refers to American football in the US, Canadian football in Canada, and association football in Mexico, the Caribbean, and Central America.
 The word soccer is used to refer to association football by many people in the US and Canada.

 CONCACAF is the continental governing body for association football in North America, and runs two visible tournaments: the Gold Cup and the Champions League The Gold Cup is competed every two years among the men's national teams to determine the regional champion of North America.
 The Champions League is an annual continental competition for the top football clubs in North America, with the winner advancing to the FIFA Club World Cup.

 Liga MX is North America's most popular association football league with an average attendance of 25,557 during the 2014–15 season.
 It forms the top level of the Mexican men's, four-level league system, with Ascenso MX, Segunda División de México, and Tercera División de México.
 This Mexican league system uses promotion and relegation, where teams are transferred between levels based on their final records at the end of the season.
 For women, the Super Liga Femenil de Fútbol is at the top level.

 The men's professional soccer league systems in both the U.S. and Canada instead primarily use the closed, franchise model which primarily always has the same teams playing.
 Major League Soccer (MLS) represents the highest level, while the second level consists of the USL Championship.
 Although the MLS has teams in both countries, they are only sanctioned by the United States Soccer Federation (USSF), the governing body of soccer in the United States.
 For women' professional soccer, the National Women's Soccer League is at the top level, and United Women's Soccer and Women's Premier Soccer League are at the second level.
 College soccer is played both in the U.S. and Canada, with top players often going on to play professional.

 Other countries with multi-level professional league systems include Costa Rica, El Salvador, Guatemala, Honduras, Jamaica, Nicaragua, and Panama.
 Most of these use promotion and regulation.

+Followers

 The top three most popular football clubs on social media from North America as of 25 March 2021: